paritytech/substrate/core/utils/historied-data/README.md

 History is serialize as a per item basis.

-This crates should be `no_std` compatible, feature `std` should be use for std usage.
+This crates is be `no_std` compatible, unless feature `std` is used.

-For more information see <https://crates.io/substrate-wasm-builder>
+For more information see <https://crates.io/historied-data>

 License: GPL-3.0